 Remember to only report the value of the rent for the months within the calendar year requested on the FAFSA.
 For example, the 2015-2016 FAFSA asks for income from the 2014 calendar year.
 Therefore, if you were an RA for both fall 2014 and spring 2015, you would report the value of the rent for the fall 2014 semester on your 2015-2016 FAFSA.
 The value of the spring 2015 rent would be reported on the 2016-2017 FAFSA.

 To get a better idea of how your resident assistant benefits might affect your financial aid, read the hypothetical scenarios below.

 Resident assistant Michelle

-Michelle's award is then adjusted by reducing the amount of an unsubsidized loan to ensure her financial aid award does not exceed the revised cost of attendance.
+Michelle's award is then adjusted by reducing the amount of an Subsidized loan and canceling her Unsubsidized loan to ensure her financial aid award does not exceed the revised cost of attendance.
 When Michelle completes the FAFSA for the following year, she will report the value of the housing benefit as untaxed income and the payment received as an RA as income earned from work.

 Scenarios for Residential Assistant Awards

 |Cal Grant B||$5472||Cal Grant B||$5472|

 |Unsubsidized Loan||$2000||Unsubsidized Loan||$0|

 Denise is a junior living off campus before becoming a RA.
 Her cost of attendance as a student living off campus prior to being an RA is $22,324 and her expected family contribution is $5,762.
 Once the Financial Aid & Scholarship Department is notified that Denise is an RA with a meal card, the room and board cost must be removed and Denise's adjusted cost of attendance as an RA is $11,262.